top of page

 • There’s a great list of local walks available here.

-• The Ranger offers seasonal events and activities including guided walks and talks.
-Look out for events that we will be running throughout the year.
+• Canna's Ranger offers seasonal events and activities including guided walks and talks.
+Look out for events running throughout the year. on Eventbrite.
 Learn more about the history, ecology and sea life surrounding Canna with an expert guide.
-Follow the Ranger on Instagram.
+Follow along on Instagram.

 • Café Canna is an award-winning little restaurant and bar.
-The dishes are almost entirely sourced locally with even the beer made locally.
-Booking is advised.
+The dishes are almost entirely locally sourced with even the beer made locally.
+Booking is strongly advised.

 • When the Cafe is closed on a Tuesday, the community provides tea/ coffee/ homemade cakes and snacks in The Shearing Shed.
 All proceeds go towards the community and development for the island.